 I, too, have had my share of this long quest for happiness.
 I, like many of us, have been pondering over the “happiness factor” for most of my adult life; we lose ourselves in this long search for meaning–looking for a needle in a haystack never to be found.
 We don’t realize we have lost so much precious time, until a sudden realization strikes like a thunder of lightning sent from the sky… or shall I say from heaven instead…???

-Our quest for happiness sends us on a journey through religions, philosophies, and human thought in pursuit of this “happiness” state of mind–which can be as elusive as a butterfly enjoying the first signs of Spring!
+Our quest for happiness sends us on a journey through religions, philosophies, and human thought in pursuit of this “happy” state of mind–which can be as elusive as a butterfly enjoying the first signs of Spring!

 …But… Is happiness really elusive???